benswift/benswift.github.io/bio.md

 here and quite happy about it.

 I have one wife, one kid, zero pets, three bikes and four guitars.
-They all make me happy (in monotonically non-increasing order).
+They all make me happy (in monotonically weakly decreasing order).

 {% asset images/pages/my-family.jpg alt="my family" style="width:100%;" %}